 As I crawled into bed that night, I chuckled to myself at the thought of my chaotic evening.
 I pulled the covers up tight, feeling safe and warm in my own bed.
-I closed my eyes and drifted to sleep in the comfort of knowing that I have family and friends that love me, despite the craziness I caused.
+I closed my eyes and drifted to sleep in the comfort of knowing that I have family and friends that love me, despite the avoidable mess I caused.

 The moment finally arrived; we had the clear to leave the gas station with a fresh tank of gas.
 Yes, gas-for sure this time.
 Josh gave me a knowing nod as he headed to the drivers side door, and I flopped into the passenger seat.
 As Parker piled into the back seat, there was a brief silence followed by an eruption of laughter.
 With a chuckle and a shake of the head, Josh started the ignition.
 It purred like a kitten as we drove away.
-I looked out the window and smiled to myself.
+I looked out the window, sending a half-hearted two-finger salute to Zach as he passed.